Mean Field Variational Bayesian Inference and Statistical Mechanics of Gaussian Mixture Model: Introduction

 The factorization structure in terms of which MFVBI is fabricated for GMM is of the continuous-discrete type $\mathcal{H}=M\times \mathscr{Z}$ where $M$ is a Riemannian manifold and $\mathscr{Z}$ is a finite discrete set.
 In the GMM the manifold $M$ is the underlying space for continuous parameters (weights, means and covariance matrices) and $\mathscr{Z}$ comprises the different ways we can partition the data into $K$ classes.
 The probability distribution can be represented in the form

-where $\lambda$ is a parameter that grows to infinity with $N$ the number of the data set $\{x_i\}_{i=1} ^N$ and, $\Phi: M\times \mathscr{Z}\rightarrow \mathbb{R}$ is $C$-convex map over each of the sheets $M\times \{i\}$ for $i\in \mathscr{Z}$ and $C$ is a constant independent of $N$ and $i$.
+where $\lambda$ is a parameter that grows to infinity with $N$ the number of the data set $\{x_i\}_{i=1} ^N$.
+Also $\Phi: M\times \mathscr{Z}\rightarrow \mathbb{R}$ is $C$-convex map over each of the sheets $M\times \{i\}$ for $i\in \mathscr{Z}$ where $C$ is a constant independent of $N$ and $i$.
 In fact we represent the standard GMM as $\lambda_0 \Phi$ and the parameter $\lambda $ equals $\beta \lambda_0$.
-The parameter $\beta$ is added to play a role similar to temperature parameter in statistical mechanics which is responsible for a phase transition.
-As in the simplest case like Curie-Weiss naive mean field approximation is reliable for appropriate range of temperature parameter.
-The same is true for GMM.
-We see that it is required to adjust $\beta$ in order to get asymptotically rigorous approximation.
-So $\beta $ is a bounded factor while $\lambda_0$ tends to infinity with $N$.
+The parameter $\beta$ is included to play a role similar to temperature parameter in statistical mechanics which is responsible for phase transition phenomenon.
+It is worthy to recall that in all models from statistical mechanic including Curie -Weisse model, the naive mean field approximation is consistent only for appropriate range of temperature parameter which is characterized by phase transition phenomenon.
+A similar result holds true for GMM.
+We will observe that by calibrating $\beta$ one can ensure asymptotically rigorous approximation of the parameters.
+So $\beta $ is bounded while $\lambda_0$ tends to infinity with $N$.

 The space of factorized probability measures denoted by $\mathscr{A}$ is given by